 Either during the day or at night, being seen helps you be safe.
-At night, lights are the only way other road users will be able to see you until they are close.
+At night, lights are the only way other road users will see you until they are close.

 The further back they can see you, the safer for everyone.
 Even if you’re wearing reflective gear or bright kit, you need lights to be seen at any distance.

 An admittedly limited study in Australia by Phillipe Lacherez found motorists had “looked but didn’t see” the cyclist before it was too late.
-He suggested that that a solution to this was both wearing reflective clothing and fitting a light which works during the daytime and also at night.
+He suggested that a solution to this was wearing reflective clothing and fitting a light that works during the daytime and at night.

-Another study in Denmark showed that there was a 47 per cent decrease in accidents when lights were used throughout the day.
+Another study in Denmark showed a 47 percent decrease in accidents when lights were used throughout the day.

 4. Be Prepared for Changing Conditions

-Even on the sunniest of days, some areas of the world are changeable and can switch from cloudless skies one minute to deep fog or dark storm clouds the next.
+Even on the sunniest of days, some world areas are changeable and can switch from cloudless skies one minute to deep fog or dark storm clouds the next.
 If we know there’s a chance for rain mid-ride, we will most likely bring a rain jacket along.

 The same goes for bike lights.